How the Seasons of Iran Came To Be

 Daily temperatures can be very hot in most regions. high humidity specially on the southern coastal areas of the Persian Gulf. on some days, temperatures can reach easily 40°C or more.

+Iran Winter season is Iran ski season as most of the places in the world.
+There might be some ski resorts open in other seasons too.
+If you want more information on that, you can ask about it in the comments before planning your trip.
 Iran’s mountainous regions are the most likely regions for snow.
-During winter, the weather in southern regions of Iran is often mild.
+During winter, Iran snow season, the weather in southern regions of Iran is often mild.
 Sometimes the cold air blowing from Siberia cause mild temperature drops.

 ”it is never guaranteed that what happened in the past will happen in the future.
 But It does gives us a valuable view point.”